alexdieu/TIGIF/README.md

 # TIGIF
 A software to convert .mp4 , .mov and .mkv to .8xp

-REQUIRES CLIBS LIBRARY ON YOUYR TI : https://github.com/CE-Programming/libraries/releases/tag/v8.8
+REQUIRES CLIBS LIBRARY ON YOUR TI(copy clibs.8xg on it with tiConnect) : https://github.com/CE-Programming/libraries/releases/tag/v8.8

 WORK ONLY ON : WINDOWS 7/8/10

-AND ARTIFICE(if your ti-OS is superior to 5.0): https://yvantt.github.io/arTIfiCE/
+AND ARTIFICE(if your ti-OS is superior to 5.5): https://yvantt.github.io/arTIfiCE/

 THE .8XP IS GENERATED IN `8xp-progs`